-If you want to integrate a WordPress blog with your online store, BigCommerce offers a seamless WordPress integration that allows you to have both your blog and your shop on the same domain.
+If you want to integrate a WordPress blog with your BigCommerce store, BigCommerce offers a seamless WordPress integration that allows you to have both your blog and your shop on the same domain.

 As mentioned earlier, having both entities on the same domain is ideal for SEO and BigCommerce allows you to do exactly that.